Spider Mites on Houseplants: How to Spot and Get Rid of Them

 How to get rid of them

 1. Isolate the plant immediately.
 Move it well away from every other plant so the mites cannot spread.
+Check the neighbours it was touching, as the infestation has probably already started there.

 Prevent them coming back

 - Spider mites hate humidity, so raising humidity around your plants makes your home less hospitable to them.
+See the houseplant humidity guide for practical ways to do this.